Discussion Groups, Public Meetings, and Voter Service

 LWV engages in many issues: Voting rights, money in politics, voter registration, candidate forums, election reform, the environment, redistricting and many more.

 Informational programs include monthly unit discussion groups at four convenient times and locations covering topics such as effective citizen advocacy and Minnesota’s redistricting process.
-Unit Leader contacts and meeting times and locations can be found under the Unit Meetings tab.
+Unit Leader contacts and meeting times and locations can be found on the Unit Meetings page.
 Members can choose the unit meeting that fits their schedule.

 Come and make your voice heard!